nanxstats/tinytopics/docs/articles/benchmark.md

 ## Conclusions

-- Training time grows linearly as number of documents (`n`) grows, on both CPU and GPU.
+- Training time grows linearly as the number of documents (`n`) grows, on both CPU and GPU.
 - Similarly, training time grows as the number of topics (`k`) grows.
-- With `n` and `k` fixed and vocabulary size (`m`) grows, CPU time will grow linearly, while GPU time stays constant.
+- With `n` and `k` fixed and vocabulary size (`m`) grows, CPU time will grow linearly while GPU time stays constant.
 For `m` larger than a certain threshold (1,000 to 5,000), training on GPU will be faster than CPU.